Form Buttons

 width: 300px;" />

-button element with the same style settings look like this:button tag is used.
+Opera doesn't render a button at all when the button tag is used.
 I recommend the input tag as long as you just need buttons with plain text labels.
 Adding width works around the IE padding problem though.
 But this solution is not ok if you want the width to depend on the length of the label.
 A new IE problem just appeared as well.
 With wide buttons (regardless of why they are wide) IE stretches the button's borders which make them look awful.
 In Firefox and Opera they look as one would expect.
-The buttons are wider, but the border is just as wide as before.<input type="button"
+The buttons are wider, but the border is just as wide as before.

 value="Button with background-color"